EricCpy/Numberplate_Recognition/README.md

 #### Metrics
 *[Resource](https://docs.ultralytics.com/guides/yolo-performance-metrics/#results-storage)*

 When evaluating object detection models, we can use many of the same metrics as in traditional classification tasks.
 However, metrics that rely on True Negatives (TN), such as accuracy, are not applicable.
-Instead, we assess model performance using precision, recall and mean Average Precision (mAP), all of which are based on Intersection over Union (IOU) scores.
+Instead, we assess model performance using precision, recall and mean Average Precision (mAP), all of which are based on Intersection over Union (IoU) scores.

-Object detection predictions can be categorized using a confusion matrix approach or a metric like average IOU:
+Object detection predictions can be categorized using a confusion matrix approach or a metric like average IoU:
-- **True Positives (TP):** A predicted bounding box that correctly overlaps with a ground truth bounding box based on a predefined IOU threshold.
+- **True Positives (TP):** A predicted bounding box that correctly overlaps with a ground truth bounding box based on a predefined IoU threshold.
 - **False Positives (FP):** A predicted bounding box that does not sufficiently overlap with any ground truth bounding box, indicating an incorrect detection.
-- **False Negatives (FN):** A ground truth bounding box that has no corresponding prediction with a sufficient IOU, indicating a missed detection.
+- **False Negatives (FN):** A ground truth bounding box that has no corresponding prediction with a sufficient IoU, indicating a missed detection.
 - **True Negatives (TN):** A correctly predicted background region that overlaps with the actual background.
 However, since the number of background bounding boxes is undefined and we do not explicitly predict background regions, True Negatives are typically left undefined in object detection tasks.

-The following pseudo-code illustrates how to compute the confusion matrix based on predicted bounding boxes and their IOU scores with ground truth boxes (a python implmenetation can be found in the [evaluation helper class](src/utils/evaluation_helper.py)):
+The following pseudo-code illustrates how to compute the confusion matrix based on predicted bounding boxes and their IoU scores with ground truth boxes (a python implmenetation can be found in the [evaluation helper class](src/utils/evaluation_helper.py)):
 ```plaintext
 dataset = list of our images
 image_predictions = list of our predictions for each image containing (confidence, label, iou)